ERP - Instructor Guidelines

 - Have clients reset the reformers at the end of every class.
 Attach all springs, return the foot bar to its highest setting, tidy the prop box, and place the short straps on the black pegs.

-- Spray and wipe down all equipment at end of each class.
+- Have clients wipe down all equipment at the end of class.

 - At the end of each shift, tidy all prop boxes, charge the tablet.